PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         Find-PSResource: Find by CommandName or DSCResource is not supported for the V3 server protocol repository 'NuGetGallery'.
         ```
         Should return 'TestModule' from 'PSGallery'.
-Since searching with `-CommandName` for NuGetGallery repository, it will not be searched and error written out.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will not be searched and error written out.

     * When the package exists the second repository (NuGetGallery), but not the first (PSGallery):
         ```
         Find-PSResource: Find by CommandName or DSCResource is not supported for the V3 server protocol repository 'NuGetGallery'.
         ```
-        Since searching with `-CommandName` for NuGetGallery repository, it will not be searched and error written out.
+        Since searching with `-CommandName` for NuGetGallery repository is not supported, it will not be searched and error written out.

     * When the package is in neither repository: